jakobtroidl/OpenVinoClassification/Readme.md

 - to test the main functionality using the CPU call

 `./main.sh /home/jtroidl/OpenVINO_ClassificationService/data/boy.jpg CPU`
-- to test the main functionality using the CPU call
+- to test the main functionality using the Neural Compute Stick call

 `./main.sh /home/jtroidl/OpenVINO_ClassificationService/data/boy.jpg MYRIAD`
 - the all results (.csv files and annotated images) are now written to the folder `results`